 When you repurpose existing data and content for use in Web and/or Mobile applications, eBook readers, or other uses requiring structured markup, you often need to infer and add that structure to your documents.
 The advanced regular expression and grouping capabilities of XSLT 2.0, among other features, make it an excellent language for converting and enhancing content.
 In this class, we will look at the features of XSLT 2.0 that are most useful when you convert unstructured or semi-structured content to a more structured vocabulary and work through several common scenarios.
 Attendees are invited to contribute examples of their real-world conversion scenarios either before or during the session.

 Taught by Adam Retter.

 This class will provide an overview of the capabilities and use cases of XML databases, examining some of the database products that support XML and how they are being used.
 It will then cover the role of XQuery among other XML technologies in the querying of XML databases.

 As a group, the class will build a simple search application using XQuery and an XML database (eXist).
-For this part of the class, we suggest you bring a laptop you can type on easily, or be prepared to share with someone else.
 This will provide an opportunity for attendees to learn the syntax and capabilities of XQuery, as well as see it in action.
 Major features of the XQuery language such as FLWOR expressions, XML constructors, and user-defined functions will be explained.

 - Developing and Testing in XSLT